ISDH updates statewide COVID-19 case counts for Monday

 To find testing sites around the state, click here.

-Appointments for these clinics must be scheduled in advance, and individuals must show proof of residency and eligibility upon arrival.
-Hoosiers age 50 and older, along with healthcare workers, long-term care residents and first responders who are regularly called to the scene of an emergency to render medical assistance, are now eligible to receive a COVID-19 vaccine.
+Hoosiers age 50 and older, along with teachers, healthcare workers, long-term care residents and first responders who are regularly called to the scene of an emergency to render medical assistance, are now eligible to receive a COVID-19 vaccine.

 To schedule, visit https://ourshot.in.gov or call 211.